 - The top thing that makes your book interesting

-- In 50 words or less, combine the above information into a single paragraph.
+In 50 words or less, combine the above information into the first paragraph.

 Step 2: Develop an Outline

 Learn how the author of The Handmaid’s Tale crafts vivid prose and hooks readers with her timeless approach to storytelling.View Class

 On a page in your notebook, write a one-page synopsis in the following format: